longevitywatch

 Does drinking apple cider vinegar help your digestion?

-Does fasting or eating less help your memory and concentration?
+Does eating flaxseed help your gut?

 What is the role of bile acids in healthy digestion?